tlbalazs/carrental/README.md

 Author: Tóth László Balázs

-All personal data in database is random generated!
+All personal data in the database are random generated!